Lytecyde/ts-phaser-bomb-game/README.md

-# Ts phaser bomb game
+# Ts phaser game

-a uni project that I am turning into a game about espionage
+a uni project by dudes G Rohden  and Cuchi that Lytecyde is turning into a game about espionage

 ## Hey, what's this?